When the official history of the setting is overwritten by the ones in power and their Propaganda Machine.

 The early 19th century Merina conquest of Madagascar.
 The official account, taught in schools, is told from the Merina perspective: a tiny highlander kingdom that manages to unite and modernize the whole island through diplomacy and brilliant military strategies.
 For many non-Merina though, the story goes differently: the conquest was a series of bloody wars led by the megalomaniac Merina monarchy with help by foreigners (mainly the English).
 To this day, the whole thing still causes friction, mainly in that Merina politicians are often distrusted by the other ethnicities and (actively or not) are often prevented from reaching leadership positions.

 In many cases, it was also a case of history being written by those who could write, period.
-Or the chance which accounts survived to posterity.
+Or the chance of which accounts survived into posterity.

 In European history it is quite common for histories of a large war to come from everyone concerned.
 That is because despite all of Europe's wars it is rare that a major state is actually eliminated.
 Usually they just hold a Peace Conference, exchange provinces and then get back to plotting their next evil deeds.